LeperGnome/bt/README.md

 - [x] Stylesheets
 - [x] Edit selected file in editor of choice
 - [ ] Search in opened directories
+    - Current issues:
+        - not removing nodes from search index -> strange results after collapse
+        - order of found nodes is not related to their position on the screen
+        - search results code seems bad (do I move it to the tree?)
 - [ ] Mark multiple files
 - [ ] Marked to stdout on exit
 - [ ] Jump to current directory